top of page

 • Component consistency across eyeliner, mascara, lip gloss, blush

 The system controlled finish, not just form.
+This prevents SKU-level styling decisions.

 Black mascara box beside gold cylindrical mascara tube and wand.